-500s-700s represent master's level, graduate credit 800s-900s represent Doctor of Ministry level manual is not sufficient, the student should refer to The Chicago Manual of Style.
+500s-700s represent master's level, graduate credit 800s-900s represent Doctor of Ministry level form in conformity with the most recent edition of Kate L. Turabian's A Manual for Writers.
+When this manual is not sufficient, the student should refer to The Chicago Manual of Style.
 Students submitting papers in the Marriage and Family Studies and Marital and Family Therapy programs should follow the requirements of the sixth edition of The Publication Manual of the American Psychological Association.
 In addition, students are expected to use inclusive language.